Skip to main content

 Heavy hors d’oeuvres | Hosted bar with beer and wine

-Travel Acccomodations
+Travel Accomodations

 Hotel

 Lincoln offers a variety of hotels within walking distance of the College of Business.
 The closest hotels are in the Haymarket district or downtown Lincoln.
-The Courtyard by Marriott has set aside a block of rooms for Nebraska Labor Summit participants.
-The group rate is $132 per night if booked by Thursday, March 23.

 Air Travel